 What Is The Best Fishing Line For Trout In Clear Water

-You can have clear water in both lakes and rivers and to be honest with you, there are other factors listed above that will determine the best line in clear water and I would recommend sticking to that.
+The best line in clear water is the fluorocarbon line.
+However, You can have clear water in both lakes and rivers and to be honest with you, there are other factors listed above that will determine the best line in clear water and I would recommend sticking to those reasons.

 As an example, in clear water lakes when trolling, the best line is braid, but only if you use a long fluorocarbon leader.